PlanktoScope/proposals/README.md

-- A pull request should be created in the [PlanktoScope proposals repository](https://github.com/PlanktoScope/proposals) to add the design document as `design/NNNN-shortname.md`, where `NNNN` is the GitHub issue number (padded with leading zeros if it has less than 4 digits) and `shortname` is a short name (a few dash-separated words at most).
+- A pull request should be created in the [PlanktoScope proposals repository](https://github.com/PlanktoScope/proposals) to add the design document as `design/NNNNN-shortname.md`, where `NNNNN` is the GitHub issue number (padded with leading zeros if it has less than 5 digits) and `shortname` is a short name (a few dash-separated words at most).
-  If the pull request is made directly in the repository (rather than being made in a GitHub fork) the name of the Git branch for the pull request should be `NNNN-shortname`.
+  If the pull request is made directly in the repository (rather than being made in a GitHub fork) the name of the Git branch for the pull request should be `NNNNN-shortname`.
-  The name of the pull request should be `design doc: NNNN-shortname`.
+  The name of the pull request should be `design doc: NNNNN-shortname`.

 - The design document should follow [the template](design/TEMPLATE.md).